Ione Band of Miwok Indians

 The Ione Band of Miwok Indians is a federally recognized tribe of Miwok people in Amador County, California.
 As of the 2010 census the population was only 5.

 Government

-The Ione Band conducts business from Plymouth, California.
-The tribe is led by an elected council.
+The Ione Band conducts business outside of their territory on the Ancestral Lands of the Southern Hill Nisenan Ancestral Territory, from Plymouth, California, which is very unusual.
+The tribe is led by a council that took over the historical council, as a move by Amy Dutschke from the BIA.
 The current tribal administration is as follows.